 By cutting rabbit-sized doors and windows into an old cardboard box, you’ve transformed it into a cardboard castle for your bunny to renovate.
 They’ll love widening and shaping the doors and windows to their liking.
 Putting a smaller castle inside a larger box gives them even more things to renovate.
 Rabbits also like tunnels.
 So be sure to save any narrow/tall boxes or tubes for your bunny’s enjoyment.
 See Building a Cardboard Castle for Your Bunny for more information.

 Shake, Rattle, and Roll

 Rabbits like toys they can hold in their mouths and toss.
 They enjoy baby keys and toys made for birds.
 The toys don’t have to break the bank though.
 Cardboard tubes from toilet paper or paper towel rolls are bunny favorites.
 If you’re feeling ambitious, you can even fill the tubes with hay to make Dynamite Stixx à la Amy Sedaris.
 Watch the tutorial below:

-For more about bunny toys and games, see our article, Playing with Your Pet Bunny.
+For more about bunny toys and games, see our articles, Logic Toys for Rabbits and Playing with Your Pet Bunny.